Tuna Fishing Techniques in Los Cabos – Yellowfin Guide by Local Captains

 When tuna won’t rise, jigging can save the day.

-- Fish early: the first 2–3 hours after check-in are often prime time.
+- Fish early: the first 2 to 3 hours after check-in are often prime time.

 - Leader matters: fluorocarbon helps when tuna get line-shy.